shaurya0406/ESP32_Speech_Recognition_TensorFlow/model/README.md

 tar -xzf data_speech_commands_v0.02.tar.gz -C speech_data
 ```

-For my training, I added a lot more data to the `_background_noise_` folder.
+For my training, I add a lot more data to the `_background_noise_` folder.
 I also created a `_problem_noise_` folder and recorded sounds that seemed to confuse the model - low frequency humming noises around 100Hz seem to cause problems.

 I also tried to eliminate confusion between other words that start with `Mar` and created a folder called `_mar_sounds_`.
 To generate the `mar` sounds I created a script called `generate_m_words.sh` which uses the built-in `say` command on the Mac computer to generate speech.